-C.b.1. and C.c.1: The Quality Compliance Coordinator (QCC) Team completes a review of randomly selected files across all waivers on an annual basis.
+C.b.1.: The Quality Compliance Coordinator (QCC) Team completes a review of randomly selected files across all waivers on an annual basis.
 The list for the QCC Team review is generated to produce a random sample with a 95% confidence level and a confidence interval of +/-5%.
 The findings from these reviews are collected in a database.
 All findings are expected to be corrected within 90 days.
 Corrections are monitored by QCC Team members.